 - CoE Office of Student Affairs, run by Executive Director Jeane Murabito, firstname.lastname@example.org, (734) 647-7118, 143 Chrysler Center (connected to the Duderstadt Center, walk-ins are welcome)

 - University Ethics, Integrity, and Compliance

 - Equity, Civil Rights and Title IX Office (ECRT, formally known as the Office of Institutional Equity)

 Please also note, if an individual is an IRO in any role they hold, they are an IRO in every aspect.
 This means faculty who employ people, such as student temps, GSRAs, or postdocs, are considered to be IROs and must always report any instances of discrimination or harassment.

 As stated in our values, we strive for a community built on respect and integrity.
 Actions against those values do not only hurt our community members, but weaken our community and what we can achieve as a whole.
 While reporting misconduct is up to those who encounter it, we hope everyone feels comfortable pointing out instances of wrongdoing, without fear of retaliation.
 Know that the Robotics community will stand behind you, whatever your decision.

 Remarks by Director Grizzle

 The main thing I want you to know is that you do not have to do this alone.
 Robotics will support you.
 Robotics Graduate Coordinator Denise Edmund can help you to make contact with fellow students, if you wish.
 Some of your peers have first-hand knowledge of our values and actions.
-And while Professors Atkins, Jenkins and myself are required to report any misconduct immediately, we are also there to support you, as is the CoE Office of Student Affairs.
+And while Professors Gillespie, Jenkins and myself are required to report any misconduct immediately, we are also there to support you, as is the CoE Office of Student Affairs.